talent-consulting/talent-consulting.github.io/handbook/guides/welcome.md

 # Welcome

 You made it!.
-Thanks for bearing with us through the interview process, we hope you found it informative and we answered all your question.
+Thanks for bearing with us through the interview process, we hope you found it informative and we answered all your questions.
 So what can you expect now?

-One thing we cant get away from is the admin side of things, we want you to get paid and sign up for all the benefits available to you.
+Well one thing we can't get away from is the admin side of things, we want you to get paid! and sign up for all the benefits available to you.
 Over the next week or so we'll be looking to set and agenda tailored to your role
 1. Meeting the team, remotely and perhaps a face to face in the office
 2. An introduction to the Talent, our policies and the ways of working